bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Answers.md

 * balance can be negative.
 * what if trans.value is negative?
 * What if there is an integer overflow?
 It doesn't mean we should implement the fix in this function, but its something we have to consider.
-* The sender and receiver can be the same address
+* The sender and receiver can be the same address.

 Q5.
 Is it possible that 2 miners find a block at the same time?
 What happens then?